Beknaizer/OCT-Retinal-Layer-Segmenter/README.md

 ## Usage
 >json_mask_reading.ipynb

 This is jupyter-notebook for converting JSON files with coordinates to segmented masks of original OCT images.
 For segmenting I used [makesense.ai](<https://www.makesense.ai/>) tool.
-As result it gives to VGG JSON. </br>:hammer_and_wrench: Variables that should be changed:
+As result it gives in type of VGG JSON. </br>:hammer_and_wrench: Variables that should be changed:
 * *json_file* - local path to VGG JSON file
 * *original_images* - local path to original OCT images
 * *result_save* - local path to store result images -segmented masks